Transport pathways of pesticides in the environment

 - Biological breakdown: The most common form of pesticide breakdown in nature.
 Occurs in plants, in the soil and in water.
 Microorganisms such as bacteria and fungi, with the help of their enzymes, are responsible for most of the biological breakdown.

 How biological breakdown occurs

-Co-metabolic breakdown.
 Breakdown can also occur through microorganisms, plant roots etc. exuding breakdown enzymes (co-metabolic breakdown) to the surrounding soil.
 These enzymes are actually produced to utilise some other energy substrate but at the same time contribute to the breakdown of pesticides.
 This type of breakdown does not lead to specific adaptations in soil organisms and therefore breakdown does not occur more quickly after repeated applications of the pesticide.
+This is probably the most common type of decomposition, including in sediment.
 The rate of breakdown is related to the availability of energy substrate in the soil/sediment.
 General biological activity in a soil (production of carbon dioxide per day) is a rough measure of the ability of a soil to co-metabolically break down pesticides.

 Certain microorganisms also affect the soil pH through their metabolism.
 For example, breakdown of organic nitrogen to nitrate leads to a pH decrease in the soil.
 Such pH changes in turn affect the persistence of pesticides, i.e. their lifetime in the soil.

 The chemical compounds exuded by plant roots and microorganisms can also affect the breakdown of pesticides.
 For example, they may include signalling compounds that affect other organisms, inhibiting or stimulating their activity.